doodspav/LegendLeagueSeasons/README.md

 If the compressed file is more than 24MB it's split up into files of max size 24MB.
 For example `yyyy-mm.sql` would become `yyyy-mm.gza` and `yyyy-mm.gzb`.

+You should NOT take for granted that the max compressed file size is 24000000 bytes.

 In the scripts directory there are scripts to decompress all files and return them to their normal state.